Keep your nights bug-free and illuminated with Thermacell’s new 2-in-1 repeller | CNN Underscored

 The weather may still be chilly right now, but before you know it, the sun will be shining and it’ll finally be time to venture into the outdoors again.
 But if you spend your time hiking, camping and enjoying long nights around a fire pit, there is one summer staple you’re probably not excited for: mosquitoes.

 If you get eaten alive whenever you’re trying to enjoy nature (or even just your backyard), you’ll be relieved to hear that Thermacell just announced its latest mosquito-repelling gadget.
-The Thermacell EL55 Mosquito Repeller + Glow Light promises to keep your evening mosquito-free all while acting as a soft lantern.
+The Thermacell EL55 Mosquito Repeller + Glow Light promises to keep your evening mosquito-free, while acting as a soft lantern.

 We tested the old Thermacell E55 — which doesn’t have a light — and absolutely loved how effectively it kept mosquitoes at bay.
-It’s simple to use, extremely portable and you don’t have to worry about spraying bug spray all over the place.
+It’s simple to use and extremely portable, and you don’t have to worry about spraying bug spray all over the place.

 We’ll be testing the new Thermacell EL55 soon, but if you want an upgraded way to enjoy mosquito-free nights in nature, you can snag the new two-in-one repeller and light at Thermacell and Amazon for $50 now.